MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 - When the device checks in to the Windows Update service, the device's group membership is validated against the security groups assigned to the feature updates policy settings for any feature update holds.

-- Managed devices that receive feature update policy are automatically enrolled with the [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview).
+- Managed devices that receive feature update policy are automatically enrolled with the [Windows Autopatch](/windows/deployment/update/deployment-service-overview).
 The deployment service manages the updates a device receives.
 Microsoft Intune uses this service and works with your Intune policies for Windows updates to deploy feature updates to devices.

   When a device is no longer assigned to any feature update policies, the device remains enrolled in the deployment service.
 This change allows time to assign the device to a different policy and ensure that in the meantime the device doesn't receive a feature update that wasn't intended.